 In the afternoon, visit Saqqara, even older again than the Great Pyramids!
-The “Step Pyramid”, (Pyramid of Djoser) as it is commonly known can be found northwest of the city in Memphis, believed to date as far back as the 27th century BC.
+The “Step Pyramid” (Pyramid of Djoser), as it is commonly known, can be found northwest of the city of Memphis, believed to date as far back as the 27th century BC.

 This is a very busy day for the kids so we suggest a very early night ready for another huge day 3 and an early start as you transfer to Upper Egypt for the remainder of your Egypt trip.

 Day 3 Egypt Itinerary: Cairo to Luxor

 (Note there are many different ways you can tackle Upper Egypt.
 It doesn’t make too much difference if you transfer to Aswan or Luxor as your starting point, and whether you catch the overnight train or fly, take a Nile cruise or felucca for parts of the journey; it’s up to you.
-We are basing this sample itinerary on internal flights and a Nile cruise starting from Luxor to Aswan, but you could equally take the overnight train from Day 2 to Aswan -13 hours – and do this trip in reverse.)
+We are basing this sample itinerary on internal domestic flights and a Nile cruise starting from Luxor to Aswan, but you could equally take the overnight train from Day 2 to Aswan -13 hours – and take this trip in reverse.)